David Susskind: Talk shows

 In 1961, Susskind conducted a series of interviews with former President Harry Truman in Truman's hometown of Independence, Missouri.
 After picking Truman up at his home to take him to the Truman Presidential Library for the interviews over a number of days, Susskind asked Truman why he hadn't been invited into the home.
-According to presidential historian Michael Beschloss, Truman flatly told Susskind, "This is Bess's house" and that there had never been nor would there ever be a Jewish guest in it.
+According to presidential historian Michael Beschloss, Truman flatly told Susskind, "This is Bess' house" and that there had never been nor would there ever be a Jewish guest in it.
 Joyce Davidson, with whom Susskind was in a relationship, began working as a co-producer of a television talk show Susskind hosted locally in New York called Hot Line in June 1964.
 It was a different show from the Open End talk show.
-Hot Line was the first television show to use the recently invented ten-second broadcast delay.
-This gave the control room time to delete material deemed unfit for broadcast, especially from telephone call-ins.
+Hot Line was the first television show to use the recently invented 10-second broadcast delay.
+That gave the control room time to delete material deemed unfit for broadcast, especially from telephone call-ins.
 Davidson had a hand in the on-air version of the show and among other duties screened viewer phone calls.
-She also made the first approach to some of the people who appeared as guests on Hot Line, including Malcolm X, whom she invited for Hot Line immediately after he gave a speech at The Town Hall.
+She also made the first approach to some of the people who appeared as guests on Hot Line, including Malcolm X, whom she invited for Hot Line immediately after he gave a speech at the Town Hall in Midtown Manhattan.

 In a now notorious interview with then 25-year-old Muhammad Ali during a recently unearthed 1968 appearance on the British program The Eamonn Andrews Show, Susskind displayed an intense antipathy and vitriol towards the famous boxer, whom he excoriated with withering criticism for refusing to be conscripted into the U.S. military for the Vietnam War.

 Producer

-Susskind was also a noted producer, with scores of movies, plays, and TV programs to his credit.
+Susskind was also a noted producer with scores of movies, plays, and TV programs to his credit.
 His legacy is that of a producer of intelligent material at a time when TV had left its golden years behind and had firmly planted its feet in programming which had wide appeal, whether or not it was worth watching.
-Among other projects, he produced television adaptations of Beyond This Place (1957), The Bridge of San Luis Rey (1958), The Moon and Sixpence (1960), Ages of Man (1966), Death of a Salesman (also 1966), Look Homeward, Angel (1972), The Glass Menagerie (1973), and Caesar and Cleopatra (1976); the television films Truman at Potsdam (1976), Eleanor and Franklin (1976), and Eleanor and Franklin: The White House Years (1977); The World Beyond (1978); and the feature films A Raisin in the Sun (1961), Requiem for a Heavyweight (1962), and Loving Couples (1980).
-In 1964, he produced Craig Stevens's acclaimed CBS drama Mr. Broadway, which left the air after thirteen episodes.
-He also produced and owned all the rights to the 1961 fourteen-episode macabre CBS TV series – Way Out.
+Among other projects, he produced television adaptations of Beyond This Place (1957), The Bridge of San Luis Rey (1958), The Moon and Sixpence (1959), Ages of Man (1966), Death of a Salesman (also 1966), Look Homeward, Angel (1972), The Glass Menagerie (1973), and Caesar and Cleopatra (1976); the television films Truman at Potsdam (1976), Eleanor and Franklin (1976), and Eleanor and Franklin: The White House Years (1977); The World Beyond (1978); and the feature films A Raisin in the Sun (1961), Requiem for a Heavyweight (1962), and Loving Couples (1980).
+In 1964, he produced Craig Stevens' acclaimed CBS drama Mr. Broadway, which left the air after 13 episodes.
+He produced and owned all of the rights to the 1961 14-episode macabre CBS TV series – 'Way Out.
 His production company, Talent Associates, also produced Get Smart.